 Academic (for-credit) Internships:

 Academic Internships are credit-bearing internships.
-Students earn academic credit for the hours spent on-site at their internship, as well as completing required weekly assignments supervised by an Internship Specialist or Faculty Internship Supervisor.
+Students earn academic credit for the hours spent on-site at their internship, as well as completing required weekly assignments supervised by an Internship Specialist.
 Students will work with a Career Advancement Center Internship Specialist to identify and set internship goals, target employers offering meaningful learning experiences, and complete the accompanying coursework.*

 *International students must Students must be registered for internship credit in their major field of study in order to participate in Curricular Practical Training (CPT).
 See Employment and Eligibility for additional information regarding work authorization.